Why can't you ship sake to my state?

 Do you carry sakes from breweries in the United States?

-How many different kinds of sakes do you carry?
+How many different kinds of sake do you carry?

-At the moment we carry over 250 sake selections.
+At the moment we carry over 300 different products but we have access to many more which can special ordered.
 Is this too many to choose from?
 Not a chance!
-Our philosophy is that every person has had a perfect sake made for them, and it is our goal for the you of two to meet!
+Our philosophy is that every person has had a perfect sake made for them, and it is our goal for you two to meet!

 Sake degrades over time, and thus quality and flavor deteriorates.
-We have been duped into drinking sake that was past its prime, and it tastes bad!
+Sake is perishable.
+And sadly, we have been duped into drinking sake that was past its prime, and it tastes bad!
 That is why we emphasize the fact that True Sake carries the freshest as well as largest selection outside of Japan.